LightningGrey/Vatista/readme.txt

 Numpad toggles:
-1 to toggle lighting
+1 to toggle ambient
-2 to toggle texture
+2 to toggle diffuse
-3 to toggle
+3 to toggle specular
-4 to toggle
+4 to toggle direction light
-5 to toggle
+5 to toggle point light
-6 to toggle
+6 to toggle spot light
-7 to toggle
+7 to toggle textures
+0 to toggle rim light
+. (decimal) to toggle all light on

-8 to toggle
+8 to increase brightness threshold for bloom
-9 to toggle
+9 to decrease brightness threshold for bloom
 + to increase exposure
 - to decrease exposure
+* to increase blur passes
+/ to decrease blur passes